Concubinage: Ancient Judaism

 The term concubine did not necessarily refer to women after the first wife.
 A man could have many wives and concubines.
 Legally, any children born to a concubine were considered to be the children of the wife she was under.

-The concubine may not have commanded the exact amount of respect as the wife.
-In the Levitical rules on sexual relations, the Hebrew word that is commonly translated as "wife" is distinct from the Hebrew word that means "concubine".
-However, on at least one other occasion the term is used to refer to a woman who is not a wife – specifically, the handmaiden of Jacob's wife.
+The concubine may not have commanded as much respect as the wife.
+In the Levitical laws on sexual relations, the Hebrew word that is commonly translated as "wife" is distinct from the Hebrew word that means "concubine".
+However, on at least one other occasion, the term is used to refer to a woman who is not a wife—specifically, the handmaiden of Jacob's wife.
 In the Levitical code, sexual intercourse between a man and a wife of a different man was forbidden and punishable by death for both persons involved.
 Since it was regarded as the highest blessing to have many children, wives often gave their maids to their husbands if they were barren, as in the case of Rachel and Bilhah.
-The children of the concubine often had equal rights with those of the wife; for example, King Abimelech was the son of Gideon and his concubine.
+The children of the concubine often had equal rights with those of the wife.
+For example, King Abimelech was the son of Gideon and his concubine.
 Later biblical figures, such as Gideon and Solomon, had concubines in addition to many childbearing wives.
 For example, the Books of Kings say that Solomon had 700 wives and 300 concubines.